robertu94/optional/README.md

 # Optional

-A simple optional class is comparable and obeys monad laws.
+A simple optional class is comparable, copy construct-able and obeys monad laws for c++11.